Galantamine (By mouth)

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

-- It is best to take the extended-release capsule once daily with your morning meal.
-Take the tablet or the oral liquid with your morning and your evening meals.
+- It is best to take the capsule with your morning meal.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - Tablet: Take the tablet with your morning and evening meals.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.
 If you miss your dose for more than 3 days, call your doctor right away.
 You may need to go back to a lower dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not freeze the oral liquid.